aspose-pdf/Aspose.PDF-API-References/english/net/aspose.pdf.annotations/markupannotation/title/_index.md

 ---
 ## MarkupAnnotation.Title property

-Gets or sets a text label that shall be displayed in the title bar of the annotation’s popup window when open and active.
+Gets or sets a text label that shall be displayed in the title bar of the annotation�s popup window when open and active.
 This entry shall identify the user who added the annotation.

 ```csharp
 public string Title { get; set; }